Why is our Human Rights Act important?

 Mary’s removal was never “imminent” and she should never have been detained.
 But she was held at Yarl’s Wood for more than six weeks.
 Her pre-existing mental health problems worsened as a result.
 Using our Human Rights Act, we’re now seeking a declaration she was unlawfully detained under Article 5, the right to liberty.

 *Mary is an alias.
 We have not used her real name in order to protect her identity

-Tell me more about Save Our Human Rights Act
+Tell me more about our Human Rights Act

-We’ve already got a “British Bill of Rights” – it’s called our Human Rights Act.
-The Act is a statement of basic values and law, for us all to unite around – not some foreign imposition.
+Our Human Rights Act is a statement of basic values and law for us all to unite around.

-After the horrors of the Holocaust, it was British lawyers who helped draft the Convention on Human Rights.
-Our Human Rights Act simply brings that Convention home, by incorporating its freedoms into our own law.
+After the horrors of the Holocaust, British lawyers helped draft the European Convention on Human Rights.
+The Human Rights Act brings that Convention home, by incorporating its freedoms into our own law.

 To receive any of the above resources in hard copy, please email firstname.lastname@example.org

 In response to the Queen's Speech in May 2016, a diverse coalition of more than 130 of the UK’s most prominent organisations – ranging from religious and professional bodies to law firms, unions, environmental charities and the families of terrorism victims – publicly committed to oppose any attempt to repeal the Human Rights Act.